yukiyokotani/yukiyokotani/README.md

 ### Hi there I'm Yokotani 👋
 #### Introduction
-- Working as a web frontend engineer from Dec.
+- Working as a front-end web developer from Dec.
 2019, and I love React, Redux, and Material UI. 😎
 - I'm recently interested in WebGL, so I want make time for studying it. 😂
 - Occasionally joining Kaggle: https://www.kaggle.com/yokotani 😪